notes

 codex.el provides an Emacs interface to the OpenAI Codex CLI, allowing you to interact with the Codex agent directly from within Emacs.
 The package is modeled after claude-code.el and shares a similar architecture and design philosophy.

-The package embeds the Codex CLI inside an Emacs terminal emulator buffer (either eat or vterm), giving you a full-featured TUI experience without leaving your editor.
+The package runs Codex through the native app-server renderer or a terminal backend (eat by default, with vterm available separately), giving you a full-featured Codex experience without leaving your editor.
 You can start, stop, and manage multiple Codex instances across different projects, send commands and code from any buffer, toggle the Codex window on and off, and access all of the CLI’s slash commands through a transient menu.

 The main capabilities of codex.el can be grouped thematically: